-Primates have suffered historically because of loss of habitat, hunting and the pet trade, animal experimentation and in captive contexts of zoos and circuses.
+Primates have suffered historically because of loss of habitat, hunting and the pet trade, animal experimentation and other captive contexts.
 The pages provided here contain information on primate conservation, welfare and ethical issues, and relevant legislation and policy.
 We take an anthrozoological perspective, and so are interested in human-animal interactions and relationships in these areas.
 The blog posts will feature valuable books on primates, studies on particular primate species and larger issues related to conservation and welfare, considering how we relate to other primates.

 At the same time, it is valuable to look at the experiences/lives of other vertebrates to better understand the lives of primates through comparison and contrast, so we will be featuring other animals on some webpages and in some blog posts as well.